Fridai1/Assignments-CphBusiness/README.md

 To see if we can find a correlation between distance and response time, we will measure the delay of me sending a message and recieving a response back from a server.
 We will meassure servers in a incrementing distance of 100 km, with copenhagen as a base location.

-It is not feasible for me to find servers for every 100 km of distance by myself, so we will this website to help me [Wondernetwork](https://wondernetwork.com/pings/copenhagen).
+It is not feasible for me to find servers for every 100 km of distance by myself, so we will use this website to help [Wondernetwork](https://wondernetwork.com/pings/copenhagen).

 We have worked out a diagram with the help of the above website:
 ![](sadPanda.png)